HIPERFIT/hiperfit.github.com/_posts/2012-01-05-happy-new-year-and-come-to-our-seminar.md

 Besides, this is just a quick and gentle reminder for our seminar next week:

-On Tuesday, January 10, 3pm (moved by one week), the HIPERFIT seminar in Mødelokale A/B at DIKU will feature two talks by faculty members of HIPERFIT.
+On Tuesday, January 10, 3pm (moved by one week), the HIPERFIT seminar in MÃ¸delokale A/B at DIKU will feature two talks by faculty members of HIPERFIT.
 Meanwhile, abstracts are available (also in the calendar), and here they come: